Kamogelo23/sales-data-analysis/README.md

 # sales-data-analysis
 A data analysis project exploring a sales dataset

-Sure!
-Below is a template for a README file that summarizes the work we've done.
-This includes the project title, description, dataset details, installation requirements, analyses performed, and results.
-You can copy this, modify as needed, and use it for your GitHub repository's README file.

 Sales Data Analysis
 Project Description:
 This project involves analyzing a sales dataset to gain insights into sales trends, customer behavior, and business performance.
 The analyses include data cleaning, exploratory data analysis, data visualization, and customer segmentation.